 As potatoes grow, you can also plant legumes to help improve the soil quality, as these plants are known to be providers of nitrogen in the soil.
 If you have a limited amount of space or a garden, you can plant crops with shallow roots that will not compete for nutrients from the soil.
 Examples of these crops are leeks, broccoli, corn, cabbage, cauliflower, collard greens, kohlrabi, and kale.

 In order to maximize your garden beds after harvesting potatoes, there are several crops that can be planted on the soil instead of just leaving your garden beds empty.
-However, there are certain factors that should be taken into consideration when planning what to plant after potatoes.
-Let us summarize what we have learned so far:
+However, there are certain factors that should be taken into consideration when planning what to plant after potatoes, so let us summarize what we have learned so far:

-- If the goal is nutrient retention in the soil, you can plant legumes because they can create their own nitrogen and do not need to get it from the soil; instead, they can even supply it to the soil.
+- If the goal is nutrient retention in the soil, you can plant legumes because they can create their own nitrogen and do not need to get it from the soil.

-- Just like crop rotation, companion planting is also practiced by farmers and gardeners, as it helps to attract beneficial insects, repel pests, improve the soil, and maximize the garden space.
+- Just like crop rotation, companion planting helps to attract beneficial insects, repel pests, improve the soil, and maximize the garden space.

 After harvesting potatoes, you can still utilize the soil and maximize your garden space by planting the most suitable crop according to your needs.
 With the knowledge you’ve gained from this article, deciding what to plant next after potatoes will be a breeze!

 - Sue Scheufele.
 (September 2022).
 Potato, Identifying Diseases.
 University of Massachusetts Amherst.